- Income From House Property: How to Calculate Income From House Property

 a.
 Tax Deduction on Home Loan Interest: Section 24: Under section 24 of the Income Tax Act, 1961, any interest paid on a home loan can be claimed as a deduction but restricted to up to Rs.
 2 lakhs for self-occupied properties.
 The interest is sub-categorized into the pre-construction period and post-construction period.

 b.
-Tax Deduction on Principal Repayment : Sec 80C provides a deduction on principal repayment of the home loan upto INR 1,50,000 in one F.Y.
+Tax Deduction on Principal Repayment: Sec 80C provides a deduction on principal repayment of the home loan upto INR 1,50,000 in one F.Y.

-C Additional tax deduction under Section 80EEA: In the Budget 2019, new section 80EEA has been inserted to provide additional tax benefits to the home buyers having house property upto Rs 45 lakhs on the interest paid on home loan upto INR 1.5 lakhs.
+C Additional tax deduction under Section 80EEA: In the Budget 2019, new section 80EEA has been inserted to provide additional tax benefits to home buyers having house property upto Rs 45 lakhs on the interest paid on home loans upto INR 1.5 lakhs.
 This deduction is over and above the deduction under section 24.

-To gain detailed tax benefits on home loan buyers, visit our guide
+To gain detailed tax benefits on home loan buyers, visit our guideWhat are the income tax deductions for joint owners on home loans?

 A. Neither Co-owners nor co-borrowers